Jack Hughes: New Jersey Devils

-The first six games of the 2023–24 season saw Hughes put up 17 points, a total that had not been reached so quickly since Mario Lemieux in 1995–96, who also scored 17 in six games.
+The first six games of the 2023–24 season saw Hughes put up 17 points, a total that had not been reached as quickly since Mario Lemieux in 1995–96, who also scored 17 in six games.
 On November 3, 2023, during the Devils' 4–1 loss to the St. Louis Blues, Hughes fell into the boards at high speed and left the game with a shoulder injury.
 He returned to play on November 18, recording a goal and an assist in a 5–3 loss against the New York Rangers.
 On December 16, Hughes recorded his 100th NHL goal in his 267th NHL game, becoming the fastest Devil to reach the 100-goal milestone and the second-fastest in franchise history.
 In January 2024, Hughes was named to his third career and third consecutive All-Star Game, where he, his brother Quinn, and Michael Bublé were named co-captains of one of the teams.
 Hughes sustained an upper-body injury for the second time that season on January 5, when he fell awkwardly late in a 4–2 victory over the Chicago Blackhawks, and was unable to participate in the All-Star Game.
 He returned to play on February 8, after missing 11 games.
 On April 9, it was announced that Hughes would undergo shoulder surgery and would miss the remainder of the season.
 He finished the season with 27 goals and 74 points in 62 games.

-On November 15, 2025, Hughes underwent surgery on his finger after cutting it on glass at a team dinner two nights earlier in what coach Sheldon Keefe described as a "freak accident."
-As of that date, the expected recovery time is eight weeks.
+On November 15, 2025, Hughes underwent surgery on his finger after cutting it on glass at a team dinner two nights earlier in what coach Sheldon Keefe described as a "freak accident".
+As of that date, the expected recovery time was eight weeks.
+He returned to play on December 21, scoring the lone goal in a 3–1 loss against the Buffalo Sabres.